scrabbletank/farhome-rules/rulesdoc.md

 Prevent a fatal blow from killing a creature.
 Target up to 5 creatures, adding 2 terrible die to your spellcasting roll for each creature.
 The next attack or spell that would either take them down to 0 wounds or instantly kill them instead leaves them at 1 wound.
 Once triggered the spell ends on the creature.

-Add a proficiency die to the roll for every level above the 4th.
+Add a proficiency die to the roll for every level above 4th.